 Jenny Lion works with film and video in cinematic, participatory, and gallery installation contexts.Artist Bio

-untitled (Nevada, Utah) is a series of video installations and cinematic works which explore land-use, expansionist history, training rituals, and strategies of sustained witnessing at sites of historical resonance.
-The collaborative project includes a three-screen installation shot at nuclear sites, a video projection re-enacted by local actor/participants exploring the physical rituals of training, a split-screen feature-length film examining a remote valley where town ruins are used to simulate farther-away—but nevertheless very real—war zones, oral histories of women who were raised in these locations, and a visual archive of the many objects Lion has found abandoned in these contested landscapes.
+untitled (Nevada/Utah) is a series of video installation and cinematic works which explore landscape and sustained observation at sites of historical resonance.
+Produced by working over a long period of time, often in collaboration with residents, the body of work includes a three-screen installation shot at sites of nuclear history, video loops exploring physical ritual and security, a split screen feature-length film examining a remote valley used for flight training, and a visual archive of the many objects found abandoned in these landscapes.